Zane-T-Rice/server-manager-service/README.md

 # server-manager-service

-Provides server information and management functions such as restart and update.
+Provides server information and management functions such as update.
 The intent is to call docker commands based on information stored completely within the service.

 ### Requirements